shafakyildiz/ecommerce/README.md

 // TODO: A responsive layout will be added.
 // TODO: Add cart items to context.
-// TODO: UI library may be added..
+// TODO: UI library may be added...
 // TODO: Add cart items to context or redux.